K750i/jsinheritance/README.md

 JavaScript authors have named a function, with the name `Object()`.
 Then, they have made another function in the system, with the name `Function()`.
 And then, they have made technically every function in the system to be an object.

 Of course, this is confusing.
 But, only for the first time.
-Then, you get used.
+Then, you get used to it.

 Speaker always need to be precisely clear, what he is talking about.

-Meanings of term "object":
+Meanings of the term "object":
 * Built-in `Object` constructor
 * Specific JavaScript object, referenced by some access path
 * A `constructor` with its `prototype`
-  * The problem here in the fact, that we have no `classes`, and JavaScript developers often call it `object` but with meaning `type`.
-Better not to use terms `class`, `type`, `object`, `object type`, but  use only terms `constructor` or `constructor function`
+  * The problem here is the fact, that we have no `classes`, and JavaScript developers often call it `object` but with meaning `type`.
+Better not to use terms such as `class`, `type`, `object`, `object type`, but rather use terms like `constructor` or `constructor function`
 * JSON object
   * JSON stands for "JavaScript Object Notation"".
   * Typical misuse and misunderstanding is, that JSON is not an object, it is always a `string`, which will become an object in the memory only after parsing